Solar System Facts

 Titan is the largest of Saturn's moons.
 It is the second largest moon in the solar system.
 In fact, it is larger than both Mercury and Pluto.
 Scientists are particularly interested in Titan because it's one of the few known moons with its own dense atmosphere.
 Titan's atmosphere is also thought to be very similar to what Earth's atmosphere was a long time ago.
 By learning about Titan, we'll learn about our own planet. (source)

 The space between Mars and Jupiter is filled with a population of irregularly shaped chunks of rock and metal called asteroids.
-Scientists believe the asteroids are pieces of a planet that never formed. (source)
+It is believed that the asteroids are remnants of a planet that never formed. (source)

 Pluto was discovered on February 18, 1930 by Clyde Tombaugh at the Lowell Observatory in Flagstaff, Arizona. (source)